chericito/mobohubb-docs/docs/SITE ADMINISTRATION/security-groups.md

   </Card>

   <Card title="Editor" icon="fa-edit">
-    Can edit most **site settings** in the Mobohubb portal, but does not have full administrative privileges.
+    Can edit most **site settings** in the mobohubb portal, but does not have full administrative privileges.
   </Card>

   <Card title="Read-only" icon="fa-eye">